uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 This section defines the formal requirement statements for Identity Resolver implementations.

 * **Scheme** means an identifier scheme such as a national business identifier scheme.
-* **Carrier** means a machine readable device such as a barcode, QR code or RFID tag that encodes an identifier issued under a scheme.
+* **Carrier** means a machine readable device such as a barcode, QR code, RAIN or NFC tag that encodes an identifier issued under a scheme.
 * **Link** means a URL that points to a page or document or credential that contains further information related to the identifier.
 * **Target** means the document or credential that the link references.
 * **link-set** means a collection of links with meta-data that describe each link.